Azure/pcs-cli/README.md

     Please look [here](https://docs.microsoft.com/azure/iot-suite/iot-suite-remote-monitoring-deploy-local for more information for using this option)
     1. `pcs -s local`
     2. Follow onscreen prompts to start the deployment

+*   ## Device Simulation
+    ### Deployment With Hub
+    #### Deploy Azure Resources

+    1. Run `pcs -t devicesimulation`.
+This will deploy a basic deployment (i.e. a deployment to a single VM).
+    1. Follow the on-screen prompts
+    2. The results of the deployment will be saved to a file named `output.json`

+    #### Verify the Web UI and Microservices are deployed

+    Click on the link that is shown in the output window to go to the Device Simulation web application.

+    ### Deployment Without Hub
+    #### Deploy Azure Resources

+    1. Run `pcs -t devicesimulation-nohub`.
+This will deploy a basic deployment (i.e. a deployment to a single VM) without an IoT hub.
+    1. Follow the on-screen prompts
+    2. The results of the deployment will be saved to a file named `output.json`

+    #### Verify the Web UI and Microservices are deployed

+    Click on the link that is shown in the output window to go to the Device Simulation web application.

 Deployment Options
 ==================